suse-edge/edge-image-builder/docs/building-images.md

 * `version` - Required; Specifies the version of a particular K3s or RKE2 release (e.g.`v1.30.3+k3s1` or `v1.30.3+rke2r1`)
 * `network` - Required for multi-node clusters, optional for single-node clusters; Defines the network configuration for bootstrapping a cluster.
-  * `apiVIP` - Required for multi-node clusters, optional for single-node clusters; Specifies the IP address which will serve as the cluster LoadBalancer, backed by MetalLB.
-Supports IPv4 and IPv6 addresses.
+  * `apiVIP` - Required for multi-node clusters if not using `apiVIP6`, optional for single-node clusters, can be specified alongside `apiVIP6` for dual-stack support; Specifies the IPv4 address which will serve as the cluster LoadBalancer, backed by MetalLB.
+  * `apiVIP6` - Required for multi-node clusters if not using `apiVIP`, optional for single-node clusters, can be specified alongside `apiVIP` for dual-stack support; Specifies the IPv6 address which will serve as the cluster LoadBalancer, backed by MetalLB.
   * `apiHost` - Optional; Specifies the domain address for accessing the cluster.
 * `nodes` - Required for multi-node clusters; Defines a list of all nodes that form the cluster.
   * `hostname` - Required; Indicates the fully qualified domain name (FQDN) to identify the particular node on which